 The early years of rebuilding our marriage were the hardest.
 We could have used help.
 Unfortunately we did not get the assistance we desperately needed that would have eased our burden.

-This leads me to why I decided to become an LMFT, and Terri a Christian counselor.
-Our is to help other couples and individuals get the help they need to have successful relationships.
+This leads me to why I decided to become an LMFT, and Terri a Christian Life Coach.
+Our goal is to help other couples and individuals get the help they need to have successful relationships.
 Having a strong relationship with Lord has made all the difference in our relationship to one another, which has made all the difference to the relationship we have with our children and our overall quality of life.
 We have more joy and contentment than we ever thought imaginable.
 We owe it all to our relationship to our Lord and Savior Jesus Christ.
 Our hope is that by integrating our Christian faith with what we have learned as an LMFT and lay counselor, we can help ease the burden of others who are facing trials and challenges of their own.
 We believe this is what we have been called to do and will continue to do until God calls us home to be with Him.